Marci517/snake-game-java/README.md

 ## Requirements

-- Java JDK 8 or higher
+- Java JDK 8 or higher, the project uses Java Streams (e.g. for checking collisions), so Java 8 or later is required.
 - An image file named `flower.png` in the project root (used as the food)
 - An audio file named `example.wav` in the project root (used for background music)